 To fix or clear a drain that is backing up, we need to know the background story.
 This would provide an indication of the type of blockage is causing the water to back up from the drain.

 Let me give you an example.
 Say, we need to attend to two separate properties both suffering from drains that are backing up.
 When we attend the first property, we see kids playing in the yard.
 Included on the things we would check would be toys lodged in drain traps or wet wipes in toilet drains.
 This repair could simply involve clearing the blockage from a drain.

 On the second property that we attend, we see an older gardener tending to their beautiful garden.
 In this case, we will probably use the CCTV drain camera to inspect the main sewer system line for tree roots or pipe deterioration.
-This drain repair could involve cutting tree root intrusion from the drain and carrying out pipe relining to repair the drain.
+This drain repair could involve cutting tree root intrusion from the blocked sewer drain and carrying out pipe relining to repair the drain.

-Troubleshooting tip: By recognizing the possible reasons why the water is backing up from the drain, you will be able to identify if the problem is easily cleared by manually removing the obstruction or if it is a situation that will have to be handled by a professional.
+Troubleshooting tip: By recognising the possible reasons why the water is backing up from the drain, you will be able to identify if the problem is easily cleared by manually removing the obstruction or if it is a situation that will have to be handled by a professional.

 Slow draining sinks and gurgling sounds

 Most of the time, blocked sinks and tubs are simply clogged up by food scraps, hair, oil, cooking fat and grease.
 As a result, water and air bubbles cannot pass through the drain.
 These can often be easily cleared using a plunger, drain snake, or removing the P-trap under the sink and clearing out any clogs.